sigp/lighthouse/book/src/help_bn.md

           slots, and second-level diffs every 16 (2^4) slots.
 Cannot be changed after initialization. [default: 5,9,11,13,16,18,21]
       --historic-state-cache-size <SIZE>
-          Specifies how many states from the freezer database should cache in memory [default: 1]
+          This cache is currently inactive.
+Please use hdiff-buffer-cache-size instead. [default: 1]
       --http-address <ADDRESS>
           Set the listen address for the RESTful HTTP API server.
       --http-allow-origin <ORIGIN>